What's a Garlic Scape?

 - create a unique pizza topping: mix with tomato sauce, use pesto instead of sauce or dress up a frozen pizza with a pesto topper

 Where To Buy

 We are currently sold out of Pesto, but check back in late July to see where we are offering this season's batch for sale.

-Every June we welcome anyone interested to join us for picking scapes.
-You are welcome to take some home for yourself in return for helping us de-scape our garlic field.
+Every June we welcome anyone interested to help us de-scape our garlic field.
+Bring home scapes in exchange for your labor.
 Then you can try your hand at making your own pesto!